Vyral/base-template/_posts/2019-07-08-an-enlightening-discussion-with-consumer-rights-attorney-josh-denbeaux.md

 Thanks so much to Josh for joining me and for his kind words for me at the end of the video.
 If you have any questions for Josh or need his expert guidance, give him a call at (201) 249-6152 or send him an email at jdenbeaux@gmail.com.

-If you have any other questions for me, don’t hesitate to give me a call or send me an email.
+If you have any other questions for me in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.
+If you know of another local business that I should check out for my next interview, feel free to reach out to me with those suggestions as well.

-{% include pullquote.html %}
+&nbsp;